 The affected area is cold, hard, white, and numb.
 When warmed, the area becomes blotchy red, swollen, and painful.
-Blisters form within 4 to 6 h, but the full extent of injury may not be apparent for several days.
+Blisters form within 4 to 6 hours, but the full extent of injury may not be apparent for several days.

 Freezing of deep tissue causes dry gangrene with a hard black carapace over healthy tissue.
 Wet gangrene, which is gray, edematous, and soft, is less common.
 Wet gangrene is characterized by infection, but dry gangrene is less likely to become infected.

 The longer an area remains frozen, the greater the ultimate damage may be.
 However, thawing the feet is inadvisable if a patient must walk any distance to receive care because thawed tissue is particularly sensitive to the trauma of walking and, if refrozen, will be more severely damaged than if left frozen.
-If thawing must be delayed, the frozen area is gently cleaned, dried, and protected in sterile compresses.
+If thawing must be delayed, the frozen area is gently cleansed, dried, and protected in sterile compresses.
 Patients are given analgesics, if available, and the whole body is kept warm.

-Once the patient is in the hospital, core temperature is stabilized and extremities are rapidly rewarmed in large containers of circulating water kept at about 40.5° C; 15 to 30 min is usually adequate.
+Once the patient is in the hospital, core temperature is stabilized and extremities are rapidly rewarmed in large containers of circulating water kept at about 37 to 39° C; 15 to 30 minutes is usually adequate.
 Thawing is often mistakenly ended prematurely because pain may be severe during rewarming.
 Parenteral analgesics, including opioids, may be used.

 Depth of injury is difficult to recognize initially, although blood-filled blisters indicate deeper damage.

-Thaw frostbitten tissue as soon as possible using water that is tolerably warm to the touch (40 to 42° C); analgesia is usually required.
+Thaw frostbitten tissue as soon as possible using water that is tolerably warm to the touch (37 to 39° C); analgesia is usually required.

 Avoid thawing and refreezing.